Are you seeing the ‘Briefly unavailable for scheduled maintenance’ error in WordPress?

 Upon activation, go to SeedProd » Pages from your WordPress admin panel and click on the ‘Set Up a Maintenance Mode Page’ button.

 Next, you can customize your maintenance mode page using the SeedProd drag and drop builder.
-The plugin offers standard blocks for text, images, and buttons and advanced blocks such as countdown timer, contact form, and social sharing buttons.
+The plugin offers standard blocks for text, images, and buttons and advanced blocks such as a countdown timer, contact form, and social sharing buttons.

-It also makes it super easy to arrange the blocks in the template the way you want.
+SeedProd also makes it super easy to arrange the blocks in the template the way you want.
 Plus, you can click on any element to edit its color, size, text, font, and more.

 Now, whenever you are updating your website, simply enable the maintenance mode page on your WordPress website.